illuin-tech/data-pipeline/doc/steps.md

 * the `Context`, most likely for its metadata (see [the relevant documentation](pipelines.md#context))
 * the `Indexable` being considered for execution, this makes it possible to partition behaviour between different `Indexer` outputs (see the [Initializers documentation](initializers.md#indexers) for more on that)

-In the example below, we leverage the generic `MetadataCondition` implementation for performing a check on
+In the example below, we leverage the generic `MetadataCondition` implementation for performing a check on the `"tokenizer"` key:

 ```java
 Pipeline<String, ?> pipeline = Pipeline.<String>of("string-processor")